scikit-learn-contrib/skglm/README.rst

 |image0|

-``skglm`` is a library that provide better sparse generalized linear model for scikit-learn.
+``skglm`` is a library that provide better sparse generalized linear models for scikit-learn.
 Its main features are:

 - **speed**: problems with millions of features can be solved in seconds.
 Default solvers rely on efficient coordinate descent with numba just in time compilation.